Anarchival Materiality in Archives |

 Hennessy and Smith explore how chemical reactions and residue – often the domain of archival conservators – become important to visual anthropology and media archaeology.
-As exploration that begins by documenting the residue of archives, found on the back of drawings and other material, Smith and Hennessy use materiality as a guiding force.
+As exploration that begins by documenting the residue of archives, found on the back of drawings and other material, or the vibrant signal of magenta film, Smith and Hennessy use materiality as a guiding force in their research-creation practice.
 This provides a basis to construct alternate approaches to emphasize both the material and discursive manifestations of culture (Huhtamo and Parikka 2011).
-Using photography, itself a technology historically and structurally tied to archives, Smith and Hennessy will document the transfer of materials from one form and shape to another.
+Using photography and video, technologies historically and structurally tied to archives, Smith and Hennessy document the transfer of materials from one form and shape to another.
 As archives are understood as contained spaces of order, how does the excess of the archive – what is being generated out of the original document by nonhuman powers — show us about the role of materiality as an ongoing matter for inquiry?
 How can we give the force of materials more due? (cf. Bennett 2010).

 Jane Bennett.
 Vibrant Matter.
 Duke University Press.
 2010.